INDIAN HILLS MIDDLE SCHOOL

 Lunch Detention (LD)

 Similarly, to the two consequences discussed above, students are assigned lunch detention for a number of reasons.
-Students who are assigned lunch detention will sit at the designated table close to the entrance to the cafeteria.
+Students who are assigned lunch detention will sit at the designated table closest to the entrance to the cafeteria.
 Students are not allowed to use electronic devices or have friends sit with them during this time.
 Students in lunch detention will help clean the cafeteria tables the last 5 minutes of lunch.
-The hall monitor or adminstrator will supervise them.
+The hall monitor or administrator will supervise them.
 If they do not attend LD (or get a signature from a teacher, if required), they will have additional consequences.

 Building Access and Safety

 Emergency drills are required at regular intervals.
 Shelter-in-place, lockdown, fire, and earthquake drills will be used to educate our students and staff how to respond to these possible situations.
 Whenever the school is evacuated, students and teachers will follow Incident Command procedures.
 In the event that the school property is not safe for reunification with parents, students will be escorted to Sprucewood Elementary for reunification purposes.
-Skylert notifications will be sent out to direct parents during an actual emergency.
+Notifications will be sent out to direct parents during an actual emergency.

 According to state regulations and Canyons School District policy, sixth graders qualify for bus transportation if they live 1 ½ or more miles from the school.
 Seventh and eighth graders do NOT qualify for bus transportation unless they live 2 or more miles from the school.
 The District Transportation Office has carefully surveyed the area.
 This survey is the basis for identifying students who may ride a bus to school.
 Students who do not qualify to ride the bus will not be allowed to do so unless they have applied for and received district-issued space-available passes.